andichik/EECS467-Multisense/README.md

 The macOS and iOS apps.
 It's one unified project so the two apps can share code.
 The Mac app is designed to run on a MacBook living in the robot.
 The iOS app is a remote control for the Mac app.

+- To build the Mac App, you will need to pull the ORSSerialPort *git submodule* separately from the main repo.
+To do this, run `git submodule update --init --recursive` from the root directory of the repo
 - The iOS and Mac App talk to each other through the MultipeerConnectivity framework.
 Currently, data structures are packaged up into JSON for transmission.
 - The Mac app talks to the Arduino through a custom protocol over serial.
     - Send "#l#r" to set speed of the motor where the first # is the speed of the left motor and the second # is the speed of the right motors.